 - Pew bow: An aisle marker attached to a pew in a church.
 Pew bows are typically made of tulle or ribbon

 Signage and Stationery

-- Calligraphy: A decorative type of penmanship that adds an air of elegance to your stationery.
+- Calligraphy: A decorative type of penmanship, calligraphy adds an air of elegance to your stationery and wedding decor.

 - Card box: A vessel where guests place cards for the newlyweds.
-Anything from a bird cage to a hat box can be used for this.
+Anything from a birdcage to a hat box can be used for a wedding card box.

-- Chalkboard signage: Erasable signs handmade with chalkboard paint or made with a real chalkboard.
+- Chalkboard signage: Erasable wedding chalkboard signs handmade with chalkboard paint or made with a real chalkboard.
 You can use this in the place of other types of signage.

 - Escort card: A card that states a guest’s name and table number.
 They are used to lead people to the correct seats in your reception hall.

 - Laser cut signage: Cut-out style signs that can be used for anything from place cards to welcome signs.